markusobsil/vcluster-tutorial/lab3/README.md

 1. How many nodes are in your Kind cluster?
 2. How many nodes are in your vcluster?
 3. How are the vcluster nodes labeled?
+4. What could be an use case for this mode?

 ### Create a deployment